Instagram Follower Services Reviewed: What | FastSocial

 Instagram Follower Services Reviewed: What Actually Works in 2026

-- Track engagement rate changes (likes per post relative to follower count) over the delivery period
+4. Track your engagement rate (likes per post relative to follower count) through the delivery period.

-- Check retention at day 30 and day 90 by comparing follower count changes against organic growth from Instagram Insights
+5. Check retention at day 30 and day 90 by comparing counts against organic growth in Instagram Insights.

-- Note any account-level effects (reach changes, action blocks, spam flags)
+6. Note any account-level effects: reach changes, action blocks, spam warnings.

 No single data point is definitive.
-The combination of manual account checks, retention tracking, and engagement monitoring gives a more complete picture than any individual metric.
+The combination (manual account checks, retention tracking, engagement monitoring) gives the complete picture.
+The 90-day retention number matters most, because it captures multiple of Instagram's inauthentic-account sweeps.

 FastSocial

 FastSocial runs on a monthly subscription model.
 Entry is $14/month for 1,000 followers with bundled likes.
-Delivery is gradual over 30 days — roughly 30–50 followers per day for the Starter plan.
+Delivery is gradual over 30 days, roughly 30–50 followers per day on the Starter plan.

-Trade-offs: Slowest delivery of any service tested.
-If you need 1,000 followers this week rather than this month, FastSocial isn't the right tool for that specific need.
-The subscription model also means an ongoing monthly commitment — though cancellation is genuinely straightforward.
+Trade-offs: Slowest delivery of any service in this comparison.
+That's deliberate, but if you need 1,000 followers this week rather than this month, this is the wrong tool.
+It's also a subscription, though cancellation is genuinely one click and you keep delivered followers.

 Buzzoid

 Buzzoid offers one-time follower packages starting around $3 for 100 followers.
-Delivery is fast — often within hours.
-They have years of brand recognition in this space and a large volume of reviews.
+Delivery is fast, often within hours.
+They have years of brand recognition and a large volume of public reviews.

 Bottom line: Legitimate service with real use cases for one-time, fast delivery.
-Benchmarks below FastSocial on retention and engagement impact.
+Premium tier only.
 Full comparison: FastSocial vs Buzzoid.

 iDigic